01adv/the-good-stuff-backend/lang-graph-stuff/Instructions.md

 - Best Practices: Ensure scalability, async operations, and no chatbot-like behavior—just render results.
 Do not include frontend code.

 Generate the full code, including all files, with explanations in comments.
 Make it production-ready and easy to run with 'uvicorn main:app --reload'.

+## Imporovements

+add parallelism in retrievation of data from buckets